Chapter 5 Nicholas Faints

 "Nicholas!"

-Diana lunged forward but only caught his jacket.
-His million-dollar jacket tore in her grip as he hit the floor.
+Diana lunged forward but only managed to catch his jacket.
+The million-dollar fabric tore in her grip as he crumpled to the floor.

-Diana didn't care about her frightening appearance anymore.
-She flung the door open and shouted, "Someone help!
+Diana no longer cared about her monstrous appearance.
+She flung the door open and shouted, “Someone help!
 Nicholas has collapsed!
-Get him to a hospital!"
+Get him to a hospital!”

 Everyone stared at her in horror before springing into action.
 Some called for medical assistance, others prepared ice packs, while a few rushed upstairs to carry Nicholas to bed and remove his shoes...

-After the flurry of activity settled, Diana remained frozen in place, struggling to process what had happened.
+Once the chaos settled, Diana remained frozen in place, struggling to comprehend what had just happened.

 "Why not take him to the hospital?"
 Diana's voice was tight with anxiety.
 "He just collapsed out of nowhere—he needs a full medical examination."

-Scott studied the girl whose features were indistinguishable beneath the makeup, but he could hear the genuine worry in her voice.
+Scott studied the girl whose features were hidden beneath the heavy makeup, yet he could hear the raw worry in her tone.

 He sighed heavily.
 "Ms. Windsor, since you clearly care about Mr. Spencer, I'll be direct."